 Pilau rice

-In a pan, fry a bit of cinnamon, black pepper, cumin, and cardamom, then add crushed garlic and sliced onions – cook until brown.
+In a pan, fry a small amount of cinnamon, black pepper, cumin, and cardamom.
+Then, add crushed garlic and sliced onions, and cook until brown.

 Transfer this to a pressure cooker and add washed rice and quartered potatoes with water to cover the rice.
 This should take up to 30 minutes.
 You could leave it in the original pan, cook it on the hob, or put it in a Moroccan tagine clay dish to cook in the oven.

 Serve rice with Kingfish dry cooked in a mix of spices.
 We had side dishes of mixed vegetables cooked in coconut milk and a pinch of turmeric.
-Also, a spicy tomato sauce cooked in coconut oil plus cassava leaves mixed with coconut milk is used to make a spinach dish.
+Additionally, a spicy tomato sauce cooked in coconut oil, combined with cassava leaves and coconut milk, is used to create a spinach dish.
 Delicious.
 We were served water and lemon grass tea to accompany our meal.